Top universities in London: UCL or Imperial? | Top Universities

 Medicine: £45,300 per year for international students

 Although both schools rank well across the majority of indicators, they clearly each have their strengths.
-UCL beats Imperial by eight positions in the academic reputation indicator; whereas Imperial comes out on top in the employer reputation indicator, ranking ninth to UCL’s 13th.
+UCL performs well in the academic reputation indicator; whereas Imperial enjoys a strong employer reputation.

-Both schools have a high faculty/student ratio, although Imperial places in 27th and UCL ranks 38th.
-Imperial also has the advantage in the research impact indicator; ranking 44 positions above its rival.
+Both schools have a high faculty/student ratio.
+Imperial also performs well in the research impact indicator.

 Subject strengths